MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 ------------
 1)	You have two options which complement Design Studio SDK install features: The first one is online and the second offline

-1.1) Copy the provided installable link http://martinpankraz.github.io/ConVista-DS-SDK-Visualizations/releases or
+1.1) Copy the provided installable link http://martinpankraz.github.io/ConVista-DS-SDK-Visualizations/releases/Lumira (http://martinpankraz.github.io/ConVista-DS-SDK-Visualizations/releases/DS16 for DesignStudio 1.6) or

-1.2) Download the ConVistaMapsExtension.zip ZIP file.
+1.2) Download the ConVistaLumiraExtension.zip ZIP file (ConVistaMapsExtension.zip for DS16).
 You may do this by clicking the Download ZIP button.
-Please note that you will need to extract the container zip first before you can reach the ConVistaMapsExtension.zip
+Please note that you will need to extract the container zip first before you can reach the ConVistaLumiraExtension.zip

 2)	Click Tools in Design Studio > install Extension to Design Studio…